AdobeDocs/workfront-fusion.en/help/workfront-fusion/create-scenarios/map-data/map-an-array.md

 You can divide an array into individual bundles using an iterator.
 Fore more information, see [[!UICONTROL Iterator] module in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/iterator-module.md).

+## Map items into a new array

+Some fields in Workfront Fusion allow you to map elements into an array.
+For example, you can create an array of

 ## Map array elements